News

 Intended STEM major Elie Jerjees ’28 explores new artistic horizons through a collaborative workshop with Lebanese artist Elie Bou Zeidan, discovering that creativity transcends boundaries while deepening language skills and cultural connections.

-Case Family Investment in Track & Field Facility Brings the Competition Home
+Case Family Investment in Track and Field Facility Brings the Competition Home

 Thanks to the generosity of Lisa Green Case ’99 and Jeff Case ’99, Davidson College track & field scholar-athletes won’t have to travel to every meet.
 The new track and field complex will be christened March 29 when the Wildcats host their first meet at home.
 Read more.